satellite-image-deep-learning/techniques/README.md

 # State of the art
 What are companies doing?
-* A [serverless pipeline](https://github.com/aws-samples/amazon-rekognition-video-analyzer) appears to be where companies are headed for routine compute tasks and [even storage](https://blog.addresscloud.com/serverless-postgis/), whilst providing a Jupyter notebook approach for custom analysis.
-Checkout [process Satellite data using AWS Lambda functions](https://github.com/RemotePixel/remotepixel-api)
+* A [serverless pipeline](https://github.com/aws-samples/amazon-rekognition-video-analyzer) appears to be where companies are headed for routine compute tasks.
+Checkout [process Satellite data using AWS Lambda functions](https://github.com/RemotePixel/remotepixel-api).
+Just beware of runtime limits and [cold starts](https://mikhail.io/serverless/coldstarts/aws/)
 * Traditional data formats aren't designed for processing, so new standards are developing such as COGS
 * Google provide training on how to use Apache Spark on Google Cloud Dataproc to distribute a computationally intensive (satellite) image processing task onto a cluster of machines -> https://google.qwiklabs.com/focuses/5834?parent=catalog
 * Read about [Planet on Google](https://cloud.google.com/customers/planet) and also how [Airbus use Google](https://cloud.google.com/customers/airbus) as the backend for their [OneAtlas](https://oneatlas.airbus.com/) data portal